Budget

 This is a calendar linked from lifehacker.com.
 This image is only intended for informational purposes.

-Budgeting can be frustrating and sometimes "impossible", but it is only stressful when it is looked at in a day.
-Patience is the best way to strengthen your budget.
-If you take a look at the calendar on the left you can see that certain months have specific deals.
+If you take a look at the calendar, you can see that certain months have specific deals.
 This is a way that patience can be a valuable tool for budgeting.
 For example, if you know that you want a car just wait till September.
 Don't by a car right after tax returns though!
 Usually car dealers know you have the addition bonus money, so they raise the prices.

 Budgeting Resources